ラテンアメリカのスマート計測 第2版

 Report Overview

-Smart Metering in Latin America from Berg Insight analyses the latest smart metering developments in this dynamic region covering both electricity and gas.
-The countries covered in-depth include Brazil, Mexico, Argentina, Chile, Colombia, Costa Rica, Panama, Peru and Uruguay.
-This strategic research report from Berg Insight provides you with over 125 pages of unique business intelligence, including 6-year industry forecasts, expert commentary and real-life case studies on which to base your business decisions.
+Smart Metering in Latin America is strategy market report from Berg Insight analysing the latest smart metering developments in this dynamic region covering both electricity and gas.
+The countries covered in-depth include Brazil, Mexico, Argentina, Bolivia, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Panama, Paraguay, Peru and Uruguay.
+This strategic research report from Berg Insight provides you with over 150 pages of unique business intelligence, including 6-year industry forecasts, expert commentary and real-life case studies on which to base your business decisions.

 Highlights from the report:

-• In-depth market profiles of Brazil, Mexico, Argentina, Chile, Colombia, Costa Rica, Panama, Peru and Uruguay.
+• In-depth market profiles of Brazil, Mexico, Argentina, Bolivia, Chile, Colombia, Costa Rica, Ecuador, El Salvador, Guatemala, Honduras, Panama, Paraguay, Peru and Uruguay.

 • 360-degree overview of next-generation PLC, RF and cellular technologies for smart grid communications.